target0/ingi2349/README.md

     $ ./update_list.sh

-and check for duplicates in the list below.
+and check for duplicates in your local README.md.
 Then commit and push.

 ## 20 articles